yanyanzl/yanyanzl/securitybasics.md

 ### coping files by sftp server client model
 - SFTP, which stands for SSH File Transfer Protocol, or Secure File Transfer Protocol, is a protocol packaged with SSH that is a popular method of secure file transfer between two remote systems.
+    1. opening system preferences, selecting sharing, and then making sure the Remote Login box is checked.
+    2. Next, make sure that Remote Login is enabled.With remote login enabled, the SFTP server on your Mac is enabled and you should be able to connect to your Mac with SFTP

 ### SSH tunneling